DylanDtm4/HackUTD2024/README.md

 ---
 ## Future Features
-- **More Math Function**: Currently, this program only offers simple arithmetic.
-Possible future features could involve calculus
+- **More Math Function**: Currently, this program only offers math solutions from arithmetic up to linera algebra.
+Possible future features could include calculus and numerical analysis
 - **More File Diversity**: The program is capable of only reading .txt files.
 Future possible features could involve reading from .pdf files or image files